 What is interesting about these comics is how the terminators look.
 Some have a sort of light visor thing, and others look human.
 There are also many that look like women, which is an unusual characteristic of a terminator.

-If you are a graphic novel kind of person and can’t be bothered to hunt down all five issues, you can buy Terminator: The Burning Earth in graphic novel form, which I recommend.
+If you are a graphic novel kind of person and can’t be bothered to hunt down all five issues, you can buy Terminator: The Burning Earth (affiliate link) in graphic novel form, which I recommend.
 Or if you like to collect them individually and own the first Alex Ross art published in comics, you can probably find them here.
 Have you read this story?
 Comment below.